VenithNET/Dragon-Linux/content/blog/2021/12/14-progress-report.md

 While testing kernels on multiple machines, I found that the extra 2 USB C ports on the iMac did not work.
 After a long debugging session, it turned out that the USB controller in these machines requires firmware to be uploaded to it during startup.
 This will depend on our upcoming firmware copying infrastructure, so it is on the back burner for now, but the kernel changes required to make it work are not complicated.

 And, of course, once these things are taken care of, it'll be time to tackle the GPU kernel driver!
-2022 is definitely going to be an exciting year for Asahi Linux.
+2022 is definitely going to be an exciting year for Dragon Linux.